Supporting Accessibility

 Have additional questions or did not make your accommodation requests during registration?

-Email the conference planning team at GIA2025Access@gmail.com.
+Email the 2025 GIA Conference Accessibility Consultants at GIA2025Access@gmail.com.

 Additional Resources